 You can view the results of the voting papers submitted by 1.3% of the Trust’s five million members that participated here.

-The votes cast by proxy at the Chairman’s discretion ensured the motion was lost before the meeting.
+The votes cast by the Chairman as proxy ensured the motion was lost before the meeting.
 Members who voted in this way had not been made aware in the Trust’s written response to the motion that UNESCO’s World Heritage Committee had urged the Government to look at further options for widening the A303 “with a view to avoiding impacts on the OUV [outstanding universal value] of the property”, including a bypass and “longer tunnel options to remove dual carriageway cuttings from the property”.

 Worryingly, Highways England is ploughing on regardless, ignoring the advice of UNESCO